Barberio Advisors

 ~ Steve Barberio

 Hello and thanks for stopping by.
-I’m Steve Barberio and hopefully I can help you.
+A Bit about myself.
 I have enjoyed many successes throughout my career and have learned from projects that fell short in some way, or even bombed completely.
-There is so much more to learn!
+I have established Barberio Advisors to help artists and arts leaders build up their arts businesses.
+I have so much I’d love to share with my fellow artists and administrators.

 Back in 1979, I took my first professional gig at a summer stock theater, after an excellent freshman year at UW-Madison.
 As an apprentice, working for $25 per week, I took the advice of a stage and screen pro who urged me to go back to Minneapolis to finish my degree, but audition and volunteer in the booming Twin Cities theater industry.
 She was so right!